We stand with Ukraine to help keep people safe. Join us

 What is an internet service provider or ISP?

 An Internet Service Provider (ISP) is an organization that provides customers with access to the internet.
 Some ISPs also offer telephone, television, email, web hosting, and domain registration services.
 Internet access is provided through a wide range of communication mediums, from telephone lines and television cables to fiber-optics and cellular networks.
+The global ISP industry was valued at $945.13 billion in 2024.

 What kind of data does an ISP collect?